anandb7248/Habit_Builder/README.md

 ## Dependencies
-Some of the neat libraries we are using in our app include Lottie animations, Styled Components, and Google Firestore :fire:
+Some of the neat libraries we are using in our app include Redux-Thunk, Lottie animations, Styled Components, and Google Firestore :fire:.

+## Useful Resources
+<a href="https://docs.expo.io/distribution/building-standalone-apps/">Expo Build Docs</a>

+<a href="https://firebase.google.com/docs/firestore/query-data/get-data">Firestore Docs</a>

+<a href="https://redux.js.org/basics/basic-tutorial">Redux Tutorial Docs</a>

+<a href="https://github.com/reduxjs/redux-thunk">Redux Thunk Docs</a>